hillal20/react-advanced-typescript/READ_JAVA.md

                      - storing objects/arrays in runtime
                      - Managed by the garbage collector.
                      - All objects created using the new keyword
+                     - contain String pool ( ensure that the same string literals stored only once )

          - Stack Memory:
                      - storing local-variables/method-call information.

          - Method Area (Non-Heap Memory):
-                    - Stores class structures (metadata)/method information / static variables / constant pool.
+                    - Stores class-loaded information /method information / static variables / constant pool .
                     - Shared among all threads
                     - Classes and methods loaded by the JVM are stored in the method area.